Craniotomy is a surgery to cut a bony opening in the skull. A section of the skull, called a bone

 Figure 4.
 The dura is opened and folded back to expose the brain.

 The dura is opened to expose the brain (Fig. 4).
 Retractors may be used to gently open a corridor between the brain and skull.
-Neurosurgeons use magnification glasses, called loupes, or an operating microscope to see the delicate nerves and vessels.
+Surgeons use magnification glasses (loupes) or an operating microscope to see the delicate nerves and vessels.

 Step 5: correct the problem